MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/quick-start.md

 ## Prerequisites

-To use Bing Custom Search, you need to define an Azure Bing Custom Search resource and get your subscription key.
-For details, see [Get a subscription key](../../bing-web-search/get-subscription-key.md).
+To use Bing Custom Search, you need to define an Azure Bing Custom Search resource and get your key.
+For details, see [Create Bing Search Service resource ](../../bing-web-search/create-bing-search-service-resource.md).

 ## Create a custom search instance